If you don't want iTunes to sync your entire music library when adding music to iPhone, you'll need to deselect automatic sync option. Here's how.

 Table of Contents

-It turns out that iTunes delivers you a message saying "Are you sure you want to remove existing music, movies, TV shows, books, and tones from this iPhone and sync with this iTunes library?", or "Syncing [your iPhone] with this iTunes library will replace media from another iTunes library on [another computer]", or the like.
+Generally, when your iPhone is connected to iTunes, iTunes delivers you a message saying "Are you sure you want to remove existing music, movies, TV shows, books, and tones from this iPhone and sync with this iTunes library?", or "Syncing [your iPhone] with this iTunes library will replace media from another iTunes library on [another computer]", or the like.

 Apple iTunes has "Manually manage music and videos" that you'll need to enable before you can transfer music to an iPhone without syncing.